barankcay/2D-Incompressible-Flow-Solver/README.md

 - **Channel Flow Solver**: Simulates fluid flow in a channel.
 - **Lid-Driven Cavity Solver**: Simulates fluid flow in a square cavity driven by the motion of one of its walls.
-- **Stable and Parallel Implementations**: Includes stable and parallelized versions of the solvers for improved performance.
+- **Stable Implementations**: Includes different stability controls such as Peclet & Courant number and Courant number alone.
 - **Visualization Support**: Outputs results in `.vtk` format for visualization in tools like ParaView.

 ## Code Overview